How can banks close the AI talent gap?

 Alexandra Mousavizadeh

-Alexandra has spent 25 years ranking and quantifying complex societal and political forces, and for the last 6 years she has focused on AI.
-She started her career at Moody’s, then Morgan Stanley, and later became CEO of ARC Ratings and Director of the Prosperity Index.
-Most recently, Alexandra was Director of Tortoise Intelligence, publisher of The Global AI Index.
+Alexandra has spent the last 25 years ranking and quantifying complex societal and political forces.
+She started her career at Moody’s, then Morgan Stanley, later became CEO of ARC Ratings and then Director of the Prosperity Index.
+Most recently, Alexandra was a Founding Partner at Tortoise Media, where she ran Tortoise Intelligence, the Index and data business.
+Here, she was the architect of the groundbreaking Global AI Index, the first benchmark to track the strength of national AI ecosystems.
+She holds a degree in economics, mathematics and game theory from the University of Copenhagen.

-Moderator: Colin Gilbert
+Colin Gilbert

-VP, Intelligence, Evident
+VP of Intelligence, Evident

 Colin leads Evident's Intelligence Team. focused on developing new content offerings and expanding our customer-facing diagnostics.
 Colin has spent the last 15 years working in Research & Advisory services, specializing in using quantitative benchmarking to measure an organization's digital aptitude vs. performance.
 Previously, he served as a Managing Vice President at L2 Inc. (acquired by Gartner in 2017), where he worked on the Digital IQ Index® as it expanded to cover nearly 1,500 leading brands across 15x B2C industries.